choishucheung/GME/GME Developer Manual/Unreal Engine Developer Manual/Unreal Engine SDK Developer Manual_intl.md

-﻿Welcome to the Tencent Cloud Game Multimedia Engine (GME) SDK.
+Welcome to the Tencent Cloud Game Multimedia Engine (GME) SDK.
 This document describes access technologies for Unreal Engine development so that Unreal Engine developers can easily debug and access APIs for Tencent Cloud GME.

 ## SDK Initialization